5th Infantry Division "Cosseria"

 The 5th Infantry Division "Cosseria" (5ª Divisione di fanteria "Cosseria") was an infantry division of the Royal Italian Army during World War II.
 The Cosseria was named for the Battle of Cosseria fought in 1796 during the War of the First Coalition.
-The division recruited primarily in Liguria and its infantry regiments were based in Ventimiglia (89th) and Sanremo (90th), while the artillery regiment was based in Albenga.
+The division recruited primarily in Liguria and its infantry regiments were based in Ventimiglia (89th) and Genoa (90th), while the artillery regiment was based in Albenga.

 History

-The division's lineage begins with the Brigade "Salerno" established in Bologna on 1 November 1884 with the 89th and 90th infantry regiments.
+The division's lineage begins with the Brigade "Salerno" established in Bologna on 1 November 1884 with the 89th and 90th Infantry Regiments.

 World War I

 During World War I the brigade fought initially on the Italian front, but in April 1918 it was transferred together with the Brigade "Alpi", Brigade "Brescia", and Brigade "Napoli" to the Western Front in France.
 There the brigades fought in the Third Battle of the Aisne, Second Battle of the Marne, Battle of Saint-Thierry, and the Hundred Days Offensive.

 On 1 November 1926 the brigade was disbanded and its two regiments were transferred to the other brigades: the 89th Infantry Regiment "Salerno" to the V Infantry Brigade and the 90th Infantry Regiment "Salerno" to the I Infantry Brigade.
 The V Infantry Brigade, which also included the 41st Infantry Regiment "Modena" and the 42nd Infantry Regiment "Modena", was the infantry component of the 5th Territorial Division of Genoa, which also included the 29th Artillery Regiment.
 On 20 October 1929 the division moved to Imperia and consequently changed its name to 5th Territorial Division of Imperia.
 On 1 January 1935 the division changed its name to 5th Infantry Division "Cosseria".